Sylvester H. Scovel

-Sylvester Henry Scovel (July 29, 1869 – February 13, 1905) was the third of five children of Caroline Woodruff and Dr. Sylvester Fithian Scovel, a Presbyterian minister who served as president of the University of Wooster (now College of Wooster), in Wooster, Ohio, from 1883 to 1899.
+Sylvester Henry Scovel (July 29, 1869 – February 13, 1905) was an American journalist and engineer.
+He was the third of five children of Caroline Woodruff and Dr. Sylvester Fithian Scovel, a Presbyterian minister who served as president of the University of Wooster (now College of Wooster), in Wooster, Ohio, from 1883 to 1899.

 At about the age 16, Scovel indicated to his parents his lack of interest in religious training and his intention to seek work as an engineer.
 However, later Scovel returned to Wooster University.
 Afterwards Henry Scovel attended the Michigan Military Academy, graduating in 1877 and enrolling at the University of Michigan in the fall.
 Halfway through his sophomore year, despite his excelling on the athletic field and performing well in the classroom, Scovel, restless, dropped out.
 From time to time he would send articles on conditions there to Cleveland newspapers.
 He also provided occasional articles about the club's activities to the Pittsburgh Dispatch.

 His imagination and sympathies stirred by the revolution taking place in Cuba, he headed to New York, where he made arrangements to work as a foreign correspondent for the Herald, a paper well-regarded for its reporting of international news.
 An editor promised Scovel $24 per dispatch for the information he could smuggle out about the Spanish–Cuban conflict.